Medicare Facts For You, Your Parents

 P.S.
 Want to get started on the most important planning you’ll ever do for your family?
 Give our office a call at (978) 263-6900 to get started.
 You’ll be so glad you did.

 David Feakes is the owner of The Parents Estate Planning Law Firm, PC – a law firm for families in the Acton, Massachusetts area.
 David helps parents protect the people they love the most.
-If you would like to receive David’s exclusive, free report, “Six Major Mistakes To Avoid When Choosing An Estate Planning Attorney,” you can get it right here.
+Click here to receive David’s exclusive, free report, “Six Major Mistakes To Avoid When Choosing An Estate Planning Attorney,“.

 Parents Estate Planning Logo